kfischer-okarin/digital-garden/notes/reference.video-games.stellaris.md

 ## Starbases
 - Have Hydroponic Farms where ever possible
+- Over colonies having a Transit Hub is good

 ## Policies
 - Liberation Wars allows you to wage war to change an enemy ethic